stackbit-projects/yourmamaisgood-e139d/content/pages/pricing.md

     background_color: none
     media_position: right
     content: >
-      ## Worldwide, our teams are waiting to meet your needs.
+      ## Around the world, our teams are waiting to meet your needs.
 Meet them.

       ***